readthedocs/readthedocs.org/docs/user/config-file/index.rst

 Domain-level settings
-  Since many settings apply to the domain a project is hosted on, they are configured for the project itself, and not a specific verison.
+  Since many settings apply to the domain a project is hosted on, they are configured for the project itself, and not a specific version.

 The goal over time is to have everything that can be managed in a version-specific YAML file configured that way.